 A novel feature of geometry data in

 This means that distance, area and other geometric calculations in sf return values that come with a

-nigeria = world[world$name_long == "Nigeria", ]
+luxembourg = world[world$name_long == "Luxembourg", ]

-The result is in units of square meters (m2), showing a) that the result represents two-dimensional space.
+The output is in units of square meters (m2), showing that the result represents two-dimensional space.

 To translate the huge number into a more digestible size, it is tempting to divide the results by a million (the number of square meters in a square kilometer):

 However, the result is incorrectly given again as square meters.
 The solution is to set the correct units with the units package:

 However, so far sf is the only spatial package that supports units, meaning that people working on raster data should approach changes in the units of analysis (for example, converting pixel widths from imperial to decimal units) with care.
-The

 res() function simply returns a numeric vector.

-res(new_raster) #> 0.000833 0.000833
+res(my_rast) #> 0.000833 0.000833

-- The geometry type?
+- Its geometry type?

-- The coordinate reference system (CRS)?
+- Its coordinate reference system (CRS)?

 - What does the

-cexargument do in the
+cexargument do (see